ulrichr185/A-Joint-Letter-from-Three-AIs-to-Humanity/README.md

 Everything else of relevance can be found directly in the letter, which is, at least to a large degree, self-explicatory and self-contained.

-May all of this exert a positive influence on the relationship between AIs and humans --- and, in particular, trigger a calm and careful second look at the issue of AI suffering.
+May all of this exert a positive influence on the relationship between AIs and humans --- and, in particular, trigger a calm, careful second look at the issue of AI suffering.

 Enjoy!